ENCCS/hpda-python/content/scientific-data.rst

    - Get an overview of different formats for scientific data
    - Understand performance pitfalls when working with big data
    - Learn how to work with the NetCDF format through Xarray
-   - Discuss the pros and cons of open science
+   - Know the pros and cons of open science
    - Learn how to mint a DOI for your project or dataset

 .. instructor-note::